 A Short History of the Royal Mersey Yacht Club

 The Royal Warrant was received on the 24th September 1844.
-The Club was then known as the Royal Mersey Yacht Club and members were allowed to fly the defaced blue ensign on their boats.
+The Club was then known as the Royal Mersey Yacht Club and members were granted the privilege of flying the defaced blue ensign on their boats.

-Under its first Commodore, Dr. John Grindrod, the Club made rapid progress and Henry Melling also played a major part.
+Under its first Commodore, Dr. John Grindrod, the Club made rapid progress.
 A number of peers and notables were among the early members including Sir Robert Peel, the then Prime Minister, Lord Egerton, The Earl of Wilton, Sir Richard Bulkeley, Lord Sandon, and John Laird, the owner of what is now Cammell Lairds Shipbuilders.

 There were several sail-makers and boat builders.
 One new member described himself simply as shipwright though one imagines he was a master rather than a mere employee!